Advantages and Disadvantages of the Keto Diet

 Is a keto diet healthy?

-What are the keto benefits?
+What are the keto advantages?

 Ben Jacobs, founder of SimpleJerky, brought his passion for authentic beef jerky from the USA to Austria.
 Inspired by childhood memories of small, family-run shops in rural Northwestern Connecticut, he creates a handmade jerky with the highest quality standards, free from artificial additives and made from local beef.